-SSA can approve a PASS for an aged individual only if the individual received SSI benefits based on blindness or disability (or State aid based on disability) for the month before turning age 65.
+Approve a PASS for an aged individual only if they received SSI benefits based on blindness or disability (or State aid based on disability) for the month before turning age 65.

 3. Written plan

-A PASS must be submitted in writing, preferably on form SSA-545-BK, signed by the individual and, if applicable, the representative payee.
+A PASS must be submitted in writing, preferably on Form SSA-545-BK (Plan to Achieve Self-Support (PASS)), signed or attested by the individual and, if applicable, the representative payee.

 4. Funds for pursuing the PASS

 For example, the statement, “I authorize (agency or individual) to act on my behalf in all matters pertaining to my PASS for the life of my PASS” would permit SSA to communicate openly with the third party about all matters pertaining to the PASS.
 This statement does not have to be on a particular form.
-See GN 03305.001 and GN 03340.001. for more information about the issues of consent and access.
+For more information about the issues of consent and access, see GN 03305.001 and GN 03340.001.

 If the individual wishes to provide consent to SSA to disclose information and records regarding the PASS to the third party, the individual should identify this third party on the SSA-545-BK in sections G and I.